Sadly the Cecilian Singers were disbanded after their last concert at St. Philips, Evington, Leicester on 8th December 2023

 The Cecilians celebrated their 21st anniversary with a concert featuring Black Dyke Band with presenter Brian Kay in the De Montfort Hall, Leicester.
 Established works include performances of Scarlatti's 'Stabat Mater' and Brahms's 'German Requiem' with The North Cotswold Chamber Choir with Barry & Nicola Rose on organ and piano.
 More modern works include an enjoyable association with Stoneygate School Choir performing Jeremy Jackman’s ‘Sticky-Wacky-Steely-Rock-Grip-Chop-Bounce!’, as well as participation in the Festival of Choirs at De Montfort Hall.
 In addition the Singers regularly participated in the Leicester Early Music Festival, with their performance of Purcell's 'Dido & Æneas' accompanied by The Cecilian Academy receiving great acclaim.
 The choir also marked 23 years under the baton of Jeremy, with a celebratory concert in 2013 in St. James the Greater Church featuring the Queens Park Sinfonia and the first performance of Jeremy's composition 'Three Scribes'.

 The Singers owe much of their acclaim to the quality of Music Directors past and present.
-For the early years they were guided by Malcolm Goldring and Brian Kay and for the past twenty-seven years, they have continued to thrive under the direction of Jeremy Jackman.
-Their concerts highlight the diverse repertoire of the Singers.
-This was particulalry noted at The Brandenburg Concert Series in London where critics said that the Cecilian Singers presented an evening of the most varied music of the whole series.
+For the early years they were guided by Malcolm Goldring and Brian Kay and for the past thirty years, they have continued to thrive under the direction of Jeremy Jackman.
+Sadly Jeremy decided to retire at the end of 2020 and handed over the reins to a younger MD Benjamin Kirk.
+Under his new direction their concerts will continue to highlight the diverse repertoire of the Singers.
+This was particularly noted at The Brandenburg Concert Series 2016 & 2019 in London where the critics stated that the Cecilian Singers presented an evening of the most varied music of the whole series.
 However, the success wouldn’t be possible without the enjoyment of singing with dedicated and committed singers.

-Details of the Singers’ CD’s are available on their website. www.ceciliansingers.co.uk
+Details of the Singers’ CD’s are available on their Recordings page.